Salt dome: Morocco–Nova Scotia

 Upper Triassic salt forms salt domes in the Essaouira Basin onshore and offshore Morocco.
 An equivalent salt sequence, the Argo Formation, is associated with salt dome formation on the conjugate Nova Scotia margin.

 Gulf of Mexico

-The Gulf Coast is home to over 500 currently discovered salt domes formed from Middle Jurassic Louann Salt.
+The Gulf Coast is home to over 500 salt domes formed from Middle Jurassic Louann Salt.
 This region is home to most of the US Strategic Petroleum Reserve.
-Avery Island in Louisiana, an island formed by a salt dome, is also in this region.
+Avery Island was formed by a salt dome.

 South Atlantic salt basins

-During the break-up of the South Atlantic, Aptian (Lower Cretaceous) age salt was deposited within the area of thinned crust on both the Brazilian and conjugate Angola/Gabon margins forming many salt domes.
+During the break-up of the south Atlantic, Aptian (Lower Cretaceous) age salt was deposited within the area of thinned crust on both the Brazilian and conjugate Angola/Gabon margins forming many salt domes.

 Messinian salt

 During the Messinian salinity crisis (Late Miocene), thick salt layers were formed as the Mediterranean Sea dried out.
 Later deposition, once the sea refilled, triggered the formation of salt domes.